Chart Color Schemes

 The employment landscape in Monash shows performance that lags behind national averages across key labour market indicators

-However, professional & technical services were under-represented at 8.5%, compared to 11.1% in the Australian Capital Territory.
-Employment opportunities appeared limited locally based on Census data.
-Over the 12 months to September 2025, employment increased by 0.5% while labour force grew by 0.9%, causing unemployment to rise by 0.4 percentage points.
-In contrast, the Australian Capital Territory saw employment grow by 1.4% and unemployment fall by 0.2 percentage points.
-State-level data from November 25 showed ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%, slightly higher than the national rate of 4.3%.
-National employment forecasts from May-25 suggest a potential future demand within Monash.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Between September 2024 and September 2025, employment increased by 0.5% while labour force grew by 0.9%, leading to a rise in unemployment rate of 0.4 percentage points.
+In contrast, Australian Capital Territory saw employment grow by 1.4%, labour force increase by 1.2%, and unemployment fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate that while national employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
 Applying these projections to Monash's employment mix suggests local employment should increase by 6.4% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment